Legend

 Anaheim Regional Transportation Intermodal Center (ARTIC)

-- Considered the first station built to serve high-speed rail, ARTIC provides easy access to Angels Stadium, Honda Center and the Disneyland Resort
+- Considered the first station built to serve high-speed rail, ARTIC provides easy access to Angel Stadium, Honda Center and the Disneyland Resort

 - ARTIC is a new state-of-the-art station featuring Metrolink, Amtrak, regional buses and local transit services